 The shorthead redhorse is a relatively easy-to-catch fish that can be found in northeastern North America.
-This fish can be caught using various methods, including spin-casting, fly tackle, and bait-casting.
+This fish can be caught using various methods, including spinning-reel, fly tackle, and bait-casting.
 The shorthead redhorse can only thrive in clean, clear water, making them a “barometer” for water quality.

 Habitat: Lake, Pond, Stream

 One of the most common, widespread, and colorful of the sucker species is the shorthead redhorse.
 Its fins have vibrant colors ranging from deep reds to bright oranges.
 Their sides are more metallic with silvery-gold or bronze.
 They have much lighter abdomens that range from dark cream to bright white.
 Shorthead redhorses have soft rays, no teeth, and one dorsal fin located in the center of their backs.
 Shortheads get their name because their heads are much smaller than their bodies.